henriqueleite42/anvil/README.md

 It forces companies to have multiple developers, that spend most of their time doing things to keep the plates spinning, and don't generate any value for the clients.

 We all are here to work, to get a job done, and not to play games and do hobby projects.
 With Anvil, you can centralize and unify how your teams work.
 All your services will have the same patterns.
 Want to change anything?
 Don't do it one by one, do it all at once, this way you know that all of them are secure and reliable.

-### Why is Anvil written in Golang?

-Because [Henrique Leite](https://www.linkedin.com/in/henriqueleite42/), the initial main contributor, didn't knew how to effectively write Rust at the time, but we do want to migrate it to Rust someday.

 ## How Anvil work